Congressional App Challenge

 - A student may only compete once per year, in one district.

 - Students may compete in either:

-- Students may only compete in a maximum team of up to four members:
+- Students may compete as individuals or in teams of up to four.

-*If competing in a team, at least two of the teammates must be eligible to compete within the district in which they are submitting the app
+- If competing as a team: at least two of the teammates must be eligible to compete within the district in which they are submitting.